Lone Italy fails to stop Russia sanctions

 The EU imposed the measures in 2014 after Russia invaded Ukraine and annexed Crimea.

-It later said it might lift them if Moscow fell in line with the so-called Minsk ceasefire deal, which says it must pull its covert forces out of east Ukraine, but France and Germany, who represent the EU in talks with Russia on the conflict, said there was no good news on that front four years down the line.
+It later said it might lift them if Moscow fell in line with the so-called Minsk ceasefire deal, which says it must pull its forces out of east Ukraine, but France and Germany, who represent the EU in talks with Russia on the conflict, said there was no good news on that front.

 "[French president] Macron and [German chancellor] Merkel reported on Minsk on Friday - no progress, the Minsk agreements are not being implemented," one of the EU diplomats noted.

-There were some 550 explosions on the contact line near Donetsk in east Ukraine on 26 and 27 June, including rockets and bursts of automatic grenade launcher and small-arms fire, international monitors in the area also said in a report out on Thursday.
+There were some 550 explosions on the contact line near Donetsk in east Ukraine on 26 and 27 June, including rockets and bursts of automatic grenade launcher and small-arms fire, international monitors in the area also said in a report on Thursday.

-The leaders' informal decision will be enacted by EU officials by the end of the month, maintaining curbs on international finance for Russia's leading banks and energy and arms firms, among other measures.
+The EU leaders' informal decision will be enacted by officials by the end of the month, maintaining curbs on international finance for Russia's leading banks and energy and arms firms, among other measures.

-It will not appear in the summit's formal conclusions, but the official communique will take Russia to task for the MH17 disaster.
+It did not appear in the summit's formal conclusions, but the official communique did take Russia to task for the MH17 disaster.

-Dutch investigators have said the Russian army supplied the missile to Russia's paramilitary forces in east Ukraine that they used to shoot down a passenger plane, killing 298 people.
+Dutch investigators have said the Russian army supplied the missile to Russia's paramilitary forces in east Ukraine that they used to shoot down a passenger plane, killing 298 people in the summer of 2014.

-"The European Council … calls on the Russian Federation to accept its responsibility and to fully cooperate with all efforts to establish truth, justice and accountability" on the tragedy, the leaders said in conclusions adopted in the early hours of Friday.
+"The European Council … calls on the Russian Federation to accept its responsibility and to fully cooperate with all efforts to establish truth, justice and accountability" on the tragedy, the leaders said in their conclusions.

 Russian propaganda has tried to rubbish the Dutch findings.